 To address our comments, Tatham "recommend that as a condition of approval, further investigations be required to investigate the existing road conditions and suitability of such to accommodate future truck traffic.
 The investigations would consider road structure, road width, road surface and drainage, and provide recommendations accordingly.
 Should improvements be required including the need to pave 3rd Line East, engineering drawings would be prepared for approval by the Town.
 Any such recommendations can be a condition of approval or part of the haul route agreement (as could the need for appropriate securities)."
 It is our view that additional details are required to provided at this time.
 Should approval be granted prior to all details being known, this would be a necessary condition and that securities be part of the condition.
-Securities would need to be provided for the Town reviews including Peer Reviews as well as construction securities.
-We understand that it may not be possible to have the above as a condition of approval given legal and planning requirements, which are beyond the scope of our review.
+Securities would need to be provided for the Town reviews including Peer Reviews as a condition of approval given legal and planning requirements, which are beyond the scope of our review.

-Tatham is suggesting "The designated haul route should be established as 3"d Line East from the site access to Highway 89, with the exception of local deliveries."
+Tatham is suggesting "The designated haul route should be established as 3rd Line East from the site access to Highway 89, with the exception of local deliveries."
 This is acceptable, but a definition should be provided on what would constitute local deliveries including geographic restrictions and subject to any load restrictions on the local roads.